 While automatic cars outnumber manual cars on the road by a huge difference, the stick shift has not gone extinct just yet.
-The few people who do still drive manual in North America are usually passionate defenders of this type of transmission.
+The few people who do still drive manuals in North America are usually passionate defenders of this type of transmission.
 While manual transmission options should not be ignored, it should be noted that its benefits can sometimes be exaggerated.
 Here are common pros about manual vehicles and how they stack up against automatic vehicles:

 Manual Cars get Better Fuel Economy